Outbound Sales Explained: Techniques, Strategies & Best Practices

 Inbound Sales Vs Outbound Sales, Which is Better?

-While it takes fewer inbound leads to generate 1 closed deal, outbound allows you to target the ideal customers that might not know about you yet.
+While it takes fewer inbound leads to generate 1 closed deal, outbound allows you to target the ideal customers who might not know about you yet.
 Inbound is more of a passive approach to sales, while outbound is a more proactive approach to filling the pipeline.
 Neither is better than the other; they each have different pros and cons.

 The Advantages of Outbound Sales

 • Get quicker feedback: Outbound allows you to get immediate feedback on your offerings.
-If you reach out to prospects and they reply with “I’m already using X” or “It’s too expensive for what it does” or “I don’t need it because of X”, you can get quick insights into your offering, which can allow you to pivot faster than waiting for leads to reach out to you.
+If you reach out to prospects and they reply with “I’m already using X,” or “It’s too expensive for what it does,” or “I don’t need it because of X,” you can get quick insights into your offering, which can allow you to pivot faster than waiting for leads to reach out to you.

 • A proactive approach: Unlike inbound sales, you’re not waiting for leads to discover, trust, like, and then take action to approach you – so if they’re not interested or need to talk later about your offering – you know exactly where you stand.